ericserafim/workday-autohotkeys/README.md

 ## Tip
-To fix the script on Windows Startup, try:
+To fix the script on Windows Startup, access startup folder and crete a shortcut for your script:

 `These programs start up for the current logged in user only.
 To directly access this folder, open Run, type shell:startup and hit Enter.`